Antibiotics are used to treat or prevent some types of bacterial infection. They work by killing bacteria or stopping them from growing.

 If you take 1 or more extra doses by mistake or have side effects, call your GP or pharmacist.

 Finish your course of antibiotics to get rid of the infection completely.
-Do this even if you feel better before the antibiotic course has run out.
+Do this even if you feel better before the course of antibiotics runs out.

 If you want to stop taking your antibiotics, talk to your GP or pharmacist.